-- 2. We inquired of management, and inspected the Receipt Export and Expense Export Reports for evidence of debt issued during 2021 or 2020 or debt payment activity during 2021 or 2020.
-All debt agreed to the summary we used in procedure 3. - 3.
-We obtained a summary of loan debt activity for 2021 and 2020 and agreed principal and interest payments from the related debt amortization schedule to the General Fund and Gas Tax Fund payments reported in the Payment Export Report.
+2. We inquired of management, and inspected the Revenue Ledger and Appropriation Ledger for evidence of debt issued during 2021 or 2020 or debt payment activity during 2021 or 2020.
+All debt agreed to the summary we used in procedure 3.

+3. We obtained a summary of loan debt activity for 2021 and 2020 and agreed principal and interest payments from the related debt amortization schedule to General Fund payments reported in the Appropriation Ledger.
 We also compared the date the debt service payments were due to the date the Township made the payments.
-We found no exceptions.
+We found a \$17 variance between the principal payment reported in the Appropriation Ledger compared to the amortization schedule.
+We found no other exceptions.